Leapfrogging vortex rings for the 3-dimensional incompressible Euler equations: Improvement of the approximation: Proof of Proposition

 For terms in the error of Fourier mode $1$ or higher, we will solve with the elliptic operator in \eqref{gadd}.
-In case the error has mode $1$, it will be possible to solve only with a proper adjustment of the points $P_j^1$.
+When the error has mode $1$, it will be possible to solve only under certain orthogonality conditions, which requires a proper adjustment of the points $P_j^1$.
 We call this procedure the {\it elliptic improvement}.
+We will discuss the solvability and a-priori bounds for problems of the form $L_0 (\psi ) = E$ in Lemma \ref{alpha}.